 3. Tube of silicone to seal the stainless steel lid (on the larger capsule) at the drop site

 4. The Time Capsule Data Sheet (from the Retrieval Folder) to write-in at the drop site

-9. A printed topographical map of your intended hiking area if known prior to your trek (See Reference page for links to topo maps.)
+9. A printed topographical map of your intended hiking area if known before your trek (See Reference page for links to topo maps.)

-10. Print a TerraServer Map of your hiking area if known prior to your trek.
+10. Print a Google Earth Map of your hiking area if known before your trek.

-11. Your GPS device with fresh batteries and instruction manual
+11. Your GPS device (or cell phone) with fresh batteries and instruction manual

 1. Walkie Talkies

 2. Simple handheld compass (to later identify compass directions on photos)